afoix/haru-webapp-template/README.md

 ## Technologies

-The application is made with:
+The application is made with the technologies below:

 ### Spring-boot (+ Maven)
 Spring Boot (including Spring Web MVC and Spring Data JPA) is an app framework for making web apps, it does a lot of things for us.